 Australian Indigo Indigofera australis

 This native shrub is very adaptable to different environments and therefore has a very wide distribution range from high rainfall areas along the coastline to arid inland regions.
-It can reach a height of 2.5 m under favourable conditions with most specimens featuring a single stem (Image1).
-Bark is brown in colour with a firm texture and often covered in small irregular blisters (2).
-As this species is a member of the Fabaceae family its flowers are pea-like in appearance and colour of petals varies from mauve to more pink or purple.
-They measure up to 15 mm in length and often more than 20 individual flowers are held on a single raceme emerging from an axillary joint (3).
-The fruit is a small pod up to 50 mm long, green in colour turning black with maturity before splitting a the sides to release flat and roughly square shaped seeds (4).
-Pinnate compound leaves consist of 7 to more than 19 leaflets which are; 2 to 4 cm in length, mostly elliptic in shape with entire margins, hairless, dark bluish green in colour, thin with a smooth texture.
-Leaf apex is rounded (obtuse) with a fine tip (mucro), base shape is also obtuse.
-Except for mid rib venation is hardly visible (5).
-Distribution: Australia wide, In all types of forests.
-See Flower Identification and Leaf Characteristics Page for information on terms used.
+Under favourable conditions it can reach a height of 2.5m and most specimens feature a single stem (Image1).
+Bark is brown in colour with a firm texture and often covered in small irregular shaped blisters (2).
+Flowers, characteristic for the pea & bean family (FABACEAE Subfamily FABOIDEAE), are up to 15mm long with the standard, wings and keel varying from mauve to more pink or purple in colour.
+Often more than 20 individual flowers are held on a single raceme emerging from an axillary joint (3).
+The fruit is a small pod up to 50mm long, green at first, then turning black with maturity.
+It splits at the sides to release flat and roughly square shaped seeds (4).
+Pinnate compound leaves consist of 7 to more than 19 leaflets, which are; 2 to 4cm long, mostly elliptic in shape with entire margins, hairless, dark bluish green in colour, thin with a smooth texture.
+Leaflet apex is rounded (obtuse) with a fine tip (mucro), base shape is also obtuse.
+Except for the mid rib, venation is only faintly visible (5).
+Distribution: Australia wide.
+See Flower Identification and Leaf Characteristics Page for information on botanical terms used.

 Australian Teak Flindersia australis Other names: Crow's Ash